Introduction

 These key words are never used in text addressing implementors.

 There is an important distinction between cannot and must not, as used in this Specification.
-Cannot means something the application literally is unable to express or accomplish through the API, while must not means something that the application is capable of expressing through the API, but that the consequences of doing so are undefined and potentially unrecoverable for the implementation (see Valid Usage). |
+Cannot refers to something the API provides no way for the application to express or accomplish.
+Must not describes something that the application is able to express, but that is not valid use of the API, and will have undefined and potentially unrecoverable consequences. |

 Normative References